-The Parish Council is the lowest tier of Local Government, whose duties are discharged via Somerset County Council and West Somerset Council.
+The Parish Council is the lowest tier of Local Government, whose duties are discharged via Somerset County Council and Somerset West and Taunton Council.
 The parish council is governed and must comply with a set of procedures including a Code of Conduct, Standing Orders and Financial Regulations.

-It has 10 Parish Councillors (voluntary positions) who serve the community for a period of four years until the following election (next election will be May 2023).
-The parish council is served by an appointed Parish Clerk/Responsible Officer (paid position).
-The parish council meets each month – usually on the second Tuesday of each month, however during the Victory Hall rebuild they will meet on the 2nd Wednesday unless otherwise notified.
+It has 10 Parish Councillors (voluntary positions) who serve the community for a period of four years until the following election (next election will be held on 5th May 2022).
+The parish council is served by an appointed Parish Clerk/Responsible Officer (a part time, paid position).
+The parish council meets each month – usually on the second Tuesday of each month, unless otherwise notified.

 Members of the public are eligible and welcome to attend all parish council meetings, unless there are confidential matters such as discussing tenders, when they would be asked to leave the room temporarily.
 A public forum takes place before each meeting where members of the public are welcome to comment on any item on the agenda.

 Each year the parish council submits a request to West Somerset Council for a budget (Precept) in order to discharge its duties and responsibilities.
 The Precept (for FY 2021/2022) will be £29,605.

 The parish council has many wide ranging duties – which as more and more areas are devolved under the Localism Act, appear to be increasing year on year!
 These include: